vigorIv2/Smart-Spreadsheet/README.md

 2. What tools, tech stack should I use?

 Whatever tools you want.
 There are no particular requirements.
-And yes, you can use ChatGPT and we encourage it.
+And yes, you can use ChatGPT or nay other open source model and we encourage it.

 3. Do I have to achieve all the goals?